yussif758/SPROCKET-CENTRAL/README.md

 - [key Findings/Customer Behaviour](#Key-Findings/Customer-Behaviour)

 ## Background
-Sprocket Central Pty Ltd is a long-standing KPMG client specializing in high-quality bikes and accessible cycling accessories for riders.
+Sprocket Central Pty Ltd. is a long-standing KPMG client specialising in high-quality bikes and accessible cycling accessories for riders.
-Their marketing team is looking to boost business by analyzing their existing customer dataset to determine customer trends and behavior.
+Their marketing team is looking to boost business by analysing their existing customer dataset.

+## Objective
-Using the existing 3 datasets (Customer demographic, customer address, and transactions) as a labeled dataset, please recommend which 1000 customers should be targeted to drive the most value for the organization.
+Using the existing 3 datasets (customer demographic, customer address, and transactions) as a labelled dataset, please recommend which 1000 customers should be targeted to drive the most value for the organisation and determine customer trends and behaviour.

 ## Data Source
 [Dataset](https://cdn-assets.theforage.com/vinternship_modules/kpmg_data_analytics/KPMG_VI_New_raw_data_update_final.xlsx) used for this analysis was provided by Sprocket Central Pty Ltd.
 ## Tools